Highlights from the Ratings and Financial Report for trivago N.V. (TRVG)

 TRVG’s Market Performance

-TRVG stocks went up by 10.68% for the week, with a monthly jump of 80.95% and a quarterly performance of 88.43%, while its annual performance rate touched 150.55%.
-The volatility ratio for the week stands at 14.70% while the volatility levels for the past 30 days are set at 14.92% for trivago N.V..
-The simple moving average for the period of the last 20 days is 36.85% for TRVG stocks with a simple moving average of 125.07% for the last 200 days.
+TRVG stocks went down by -14.47% for the week, with a monthly jump of 48.85% and a quarterly performance of 74.89%, while its annual performance rate touched 170.83%.
+The volatility ratio for the week stands at 15.79% while the volatility levels for the past 30 days are set at 15.70% for trivago N.V..
+The simple moving average for the period of the last 20 days is 4.97% for TRVG stocks with a simple moving average of 87.05% for the last 200 days.

 Analysts’ Opinion of TRVG